-Instead, this particular question is a good example of a civil matter between property owners.
+This is a commonly asked question because the problem occurs in nearly every neighborhood where aging landscape conditions exist.
+This question is a good example of a civil matter between property owners.
 We do recommend that individuals attempt to work this out amicably with their neighbor; however, if both parties are unable to resolve the problem satisfactorily, then they have the option of working through the court system, with or without an attorney.
-You may trim any offending branches/vegetation back to the neighbor’s property line, as long as the trimming does not impact the future life or aesthetic value of the plant.
+You may trim any offending branches/vegetation back to the neighbor’s property line if the trimming does not impact the future life or aesthetic value of the plant.

 The adjoining property owner is required to trim all trees and bushes from their property to the street.
 The City may trim that at the cost of the adjoining property owner.

 Yes.
 Our city ordinance states that grass and weeds over 8 inches high are declared to be a nuisance and must be cut.
 Noxious vegetation of any height is strictly prohibited.
 The owner of the property is sent a notice to mow and eradicate any noxious weeds.